-SAN JOSE, Calif. - February 9, 2017 - Vocera Communications, Inc. (NYSE: VCRA), the leading healthcare communications company, today reported total revenue of $36.0 million for the fourth quarter of 2016, an increase of 27% compared to revenue of $28.4 million in the fourth quarter of 2015.
+SAN JOSE, Calif.--(BUSINESS WIRE)-- Vocera Communications, Inc. (NYSE: VCRA), the leading healthcare communications company, today reported total revenue of $36.0 million for the fourth quarter of 2016, an increase of 27% compared to revenue of $28.4 million in the fourth quarter of 2015.

 “2016 was a pivotal year for Vocera.
 We had strong sales execution and believe our highly differentiated software platform is unmatched in the marketplace today,” said Brent Lang, president and CEO of Vocera.
 “The demand for our platform is expanding as customers seek unified solutions to address their communication, collaboration and clinical workflow challenges.”